GregieBoi/DOCX-2-SEO/README.md

 2. Enter the name of the client into the "Name" field.

 3. Enter the html code for the button you would like to appear in the document.
-The button code can be of any format so long it contains an <a> tag.
+The button code can be of any format so long it contains an anchor tag.

 4. Enter any styling information on a per tag basis using the JSON format.
-For example, if you only wanted to style all <p> tags such that they were 14px in size, bold, and red, you would enter the following code:
+For example, if you only wanted to style all paragraph tags such that they were 14px in size, bold, and red, you would enter the following code:
 ```
 {
     "p": {